ibm-cloud-docs/secure-enterprise/catalog-manifest.md

 #### `minimum_compatible_version` (optional)
 {: #minimum_compatible_version}

 A semver value that indicates the earliest version that is compatible with the current version.
 If no earlier versions are compatible with the current version, specify the current version value in this field.
 By default, the current version is compatible with all earlier versions.

+#### `ignore_readme`
+{: #ignore_readme}

+If set to `true`, the readme file is not used when you onboard this version, and the `long_description` field is empty.
+If the `long_description` field is empty, a link to the readme file does not appear in the **Related Links** menu in the catalog listing for the version.

 #### `terraform_version`
 {: #terraform_version}